 AIMEE sources data from various e-commerce platforms, the internet and publicly available data, allowing us to estimate and determine trends, performance, and consumer sentiment on products and searches within e-commerce platforms.
 This functionality allows us to help determine which products to market, manufacture through contract manufacturers, import and sell on e-commerce marketplaces.
 AIMEE is also connected, through APIs, to multiple e-commerce platforms.
-This allows us to automate the purchase of marketing, automate various parts of our fulfillment and logistics operations and to automate the change of pricing of product listings.
+This allows us to automate the purchase of marketing, to automate various parts of our fulfillment and logistics operations and to automate the change of pricing of product listings.

 We generate revenue primarily through the online sales of our various digital native consumer products and substantially all of our sales are made through the Amazon U.S. marketplace.
-AIMEE is integrated with marketplaces in the U.S., including Amazon, Walmart, and eBay, among others and other platforms like Shopify, and we intend to launch products in the future, managed by AIMEE, on marketplaces outside the U.S. In 2018, predominantly through pilot programs, we began offering third party brands access to AIMEE through our managed SaaS business.
+AIMEE is integrated with marketplaces in the U.S., including Amazon and Walmart, among others, and other platforms like Shopify, and we intend to launch products in the future, managed by AIMEE, on marketplaces outside the U.S. In 2018, predominantly through pilot programs, we began offering third party brands access to AIMEE through our managed SaaS business.
 In 2018, revenue from our managed SaaS business was \$0.5 million.
-For the six months ended June 30, 2019, our revenue from our managed SaaS business was \$0.9 million.
+For the nine months ended September 30, 2019, our revenue from our managed SaaS business was \$1.2 million.